 Marshmallow Root (Althea Officinalis) produces a glue-like substance called mucilage which can be used to coat the body's mucous membranes.
 Marshmallow root soothes irritation in the mucous membranes of the urinary tract and reduces inflammation.
 This herb encourages phagocytosis, the process by which cells absorb and destroy unwanted microorganisms in the blood, preventing infections from developing.

 Apple Cider Vinegar is used in our proprietary extraction solvent that extracts and preserves the medicinal constituents of the herbs.
-Not only is apple cider vinegar effective as a solvent and preservative, it is itself a powerful agent against harmful microorganisms and natural detoxicant.
+Not only is apple cider vinegar effective as a solvent and preservative, it is itself a powerful agent against harmful microorganisms and a natural detoxicant.

 Dosing InstructionsBack to top

-For cat or dog urinary tract infection, administer by mouth on an empty stomach, or add to food.
+Administer by mouth on an empty stomach, or add to food.

 Cats and small dogs (up to 20 lbs.): 1/2 dropper twice daily